legal resources necessary to hold negligent facilities accountable.

 The doctor also said that the resident “had dementia (frontal, temporal lobe) and was nonverbal.”
 The patient “could not verbalize he was in pain.
 No one could have moved him without him having some reaction to the pain.”

 Do you believe that your loved one suffered injury or harm while living at Community Care Center?
-If so, call the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
+If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
 Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a monetary recovery claim.

 Our reputable attorneys working on your behalf can successfully resolve your nursing home abuse victim case against the facility and staff members that caused your loved one harm.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.